 Testing the supplier functions with an administrator account

-You can’t test the supplier functions with an account that has administrator permissions.
+Unless your website is running in “Flex”, you can’t test the supplier functions with an account that has administrator permissions.
 For testing purposes, create a new user account, link it to a supplier record, and do not enable administrator permissions on the user account that you created.

 Displaying an instruction window upon page load

 In version 30, you can configure a window to appear when a photographer loads the HTTP uploader.
 You can use this for example to display instructions, terms and so on.
 First go to the Code editor and select custom 20.
 You can use html to create whatever kind of dialog you want.
 When you are done, go to Site configuration, Submission settings and enable the setting Display page load popup.

 Uploading files with HTTP by suppliers

 When logged in as a supplier / photographer, click Upload files in the toolbar at the top left of the screen.
 The page will show any files that are still waiting to be confirmed by the user.
 To allow the user to check if everything is ok and to make basic changes to the metadata before actually sending the files, files are kept in a personal so called holding area.
 Note that the number of files that the user can upload in a given time period can be limited by editing the permissions as described above.
 The user can upload files via a dialog by clicking the Drag & drop area, or multiple files can be uploaded by dragging the files there.
 The server will extract any embedded metadata, apply the configured defaults to it (read above), create a thumbnail and then the file(s) and metadata will show in the holding area.
 The user can now simply scroll down to finish the upload or he/she can edit the data, change the settings for the files and so on first.